ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkOpticalFlowPerformanceLevelNV.md

 ## <a href="#_c_specification" class="anchor"></a>C Specification

-Optical flow exposes performance levels which the user can choose based on the desired performance and quality requirement.
+Optical flow exposes performance levels which the application **can** choose based on the desired performance and quality requirement.

 The optical flow performance level types are defined with the following: